- Online sportsbooks have released odds on the prospective winner of the NHL’s Central Division

 - After winning both the President’s Trophy and the Central Division last year, Nashville is the de facto favorite

 - Despite having the best player in the NHL in Connor McDavid, the Oilers have the third longest odds to win the Pacific

-With the 2018-19 season only 12 days away, Bovada has posted odds to win each NHL division.
-Oddsmakers and pundits alike are anticipating a hard-fought battle between two elite teams in the Predators (+150) and the Jets (+160), but the fight for the division isn’t as cut and dry as you might imagine at first blush.
+With the 2018-19 season only 12 days away, sportsbooks have posted odds to win each NHL division.
+Oddsmakers and pundits alike are anticipating a hard-fought battle between two elite teams in the Central: the Predators (+150) and the Jets (+160).
+But the fight for the division isn’t as cut and dry as you might imagine at first blush.

 The Central Division is one of the most perennially competitive divisions in the NHL, and this year is no different.
 The roster composition of Stars, Blues, and Avalanche is such that if these teams reach their full potential, they’ll challenge both the Predators and the Jets for the division crown.

 Read on to learn about each team’s odds and outlook less than two weeks away from the start of the season.

 While Erik Karlsson’s San Jose Sharks might have usurped the Predators’ claim to best d-corps in the NHL, Nashville’s defense is still their strong point.
 A top-4 that consists of PK Subban, Roman Josi, Ryan Ellis, and Mattias Elkholm gives the Predators two pairings that can both shut down opposing teams top lines and move the puck quickly and efficiently.

 Additionally, the Predators added to their impressive depth by dispensing with the aging Alexei Emelin, replacing him on the third pair with their former 1st round draft pick Dan Hamhuis.
 Even at 35, Hamhuis still provides silky smooth skating and mobility.

 Even with Johansen and Turris having down years as Nashville’s 1-2 pivots, the Predators still put up a whopping 117 points last season.